Slackpartistic/FYP/README.md

 # idms_fyp_app

-IDMS mobile application for faculty.
+IDMS application for Bahria University.

 ## Getting Started

-This project is the mobile application of IDMS.
-Main target actor for this application was faculty member.
+Main target actors for this application were faculty members and exam office staff.
 This is my first proper flutter application so it is full of bloat code.
 This is just the starting point of my career and i am hoping to improve from here on out.